jf0021/SWC-SoftwareTesting/03-testing.md

 objects that are necessary to run one or many tests.
 These objects are called fixtures as they are not really part of the test themselves but rather involve getting the computer into the appropriate state.

-For example, since fun varies a lot between people, the fun() function is a method of the Person class.
-In order to check the fun function, then, we need to create an appropriate Person object on which to run fun().

 **Setup and teardown:** Creating fixtures is often done in a call to a setup function.
 Deleting them and other cleanup is done in a teardown